keithricker/terra-docker-compose/README.md

 6. Click Save.
 7. `docker-compose up` will build the image by cloning the code into the container.

+Learned how to set this up from http://stackoverflow.com/questions/23391839/clone-private-git-repo-with-dockerfile

 ## Current Issues: